Ertugliflozin / Metformin Dosage

 Maximum daily dose: Ertugliflozin 15 mg; Metformin 2000 mg

--This drug is not recommended for patients with type 1 diabetes mellitus or for the treatment of diabetic ketoacidosis.
+- This drug is not recommended for patients with type 1 diabetes mellitus as it may increase the risk of diabetic ketoacidosis.

 Renal Dose Adjustments

 eGFR 45 mL/min/1.73 m2 or greater: No dose adjustment recommended